Has the efficiency of the internal combustion engine peaked? Have automotive engineers hit the wall that prevents further progress?

 In the eighties, the Italian government introduced new emission requirements that lightened drivers’ wallets based on what cars they drove, or more precisely – what engines they had.

-Looking for a clever way to get around the new system, Maserati put out a press release in 1985 where they talked about a highly advanced petrol engine – the Maserati 6.36.
-This was a 2-litre, 36-valve, 6-cylinder, petrol engine kept company by two turbochargers that allowed the engine to put out 260 horsepower at 7200 rpm.
+In a shrewd maneuver to navigate the new system, Maserati announced a groundbreaking petrol engine in 1985 – the Maserati 6.36.
+This ingenious piece of machinery was a 2-litre, 36-valve, 6-cylinder petrol engine, accompanied by a pair of turbochargers.
+These enhancements enabled the engine to churn out a robust 260 horsepower at 7200 rpm.

 A Simple Enough Design